Right Arrow

 Integrating AI monitoring with existing safety programs

-AI-powered monitoring doesn't replace traditional safety programs—it amplifies their effectiveness.
+AI-powered monitoring amplifies the effectiveness of traditional safety programs rather than replacing them.
 Here's how leading construction companies integrate these technologies:

 Enhanced toolbox talks